 Strategies and Policies relating to Flooding

-The Environment Agency has published their national strategy on Flood and Coastal Erosion Risk Management and we are currently consulting on our local flood risk strategy for Stockton.
+The Environment Agency has published their national strategy on Flood and Coastal Erosion Risk Management and to complement this please use the link below to view the Local Flood Risk Strategy for Stockton.

 Other policies relating to flood risk management in Stockton include the Preliminary Flood Risk Assessment, as required by the Flood Risk Regulations 2009.

 We have duty to investigate flooding events when considered necessary or appropriate under Section 19 of the Flood and Water Management Act 2010.